ibm-cloud-docs/Backup/restore-SQLDB.md

 5. In the Choose how to restore dialog box, select Restore database to an SQL Server instance.
 6. In the Instance list, click the SQL Server instance where you want to restore the database.
 7. Connect to the instance by using one of the following methods.
-   - To connect to the instance by using a Winddows&reg; administrator account, select Winddows&reg; authentication.
+   - To connect to the instance by using a Windows&reg; administrator account, select Windows&reg; authentication.
 Enter the user name, password, and domain in the appropriate fields.
    - To connect to the instance by using an SQL Server administrator account, select SQL Server authentication.
 Enter the user name and password in the appropriate fields.
 8. Click Continue.
 The SQL Server Restore dialog box shows the most recent safeset for the job.
 9. To restore data from an older safeset, or from SSI (safeset image) files, take one of the following steps.